clamsproject/mmif/specifications/index.md

 The two required keys are `@type` and `properties`.
 As mentioned before, the `@type` key in JSON-LD is used to define the type of data structure.
 The `properties` dictionary typically contains the features defined for the annotation category as defined in the vocabularies at [http://mmif.clams.ai/$VERSION/vocabulary](vocabulary) or [http://vocab.lappsgrid.org](http://vocab.lappsgrid.org/).
 For example, for the *TimeFrame* annotation type the vocabulary includes the feature `frameType` as well as the inherited features `id`, `start` and `end`.
 Values should be as specified in the vocabulary, values typically are strings, identifiers and integers, or lists of strings, identifiers and integers.

 The `id` key should have a value that is unique relative to all annotation elements in the view.
 Other annotations can refer to this identifier either with just the identifier (for example “s1”), or the identifier with a view identifier prefix (for example “v1:s1”).
-If there is no prefix the current view is assumed.
+If there is no prefix, the current view is assumed.

-The annotations list is shallow, that is, all annotations in a view are in that list and annotations are not embedded inside of other annotations.
+The annotations list is shallow, that is, all annotations in a view are in that list and annotations are not embedded inside other annotations.
 For example, LAPPS *Constituent* annotations will not contain other *Constituent* annotations.
-However, in the features dictionary annotations can refer to other annotations using the identifiers of the other annotations.
+However, in the `properties` dictionary annotations can refer to other annotations using the identifiers of the other annotations.

-Here is an other example of a view containing two bounding boxes created by the EAST text recognition app:
+Here is another example of a view containing two bounding boxes created by the EAST text recognition app:

 ```json
 {